Compensation

 What do I do now?

 Registration has not opened for ‘affected’ people.
-Under the scheme those affected who are eligible to apply for compensation will be parents, partners, carers, children, stepchildren and siblings (if they were aged under 18 when their relative was infected).
+Under the scheme those affected who are eligible to apply for compensation will be parents, partners, carers, children, stepchildren and siblings.
 Until we know what proof you need to show to qualify for compensation there is no action to take.

 Estates